Passengers flee smoke-filled Dubai airport as Iran attacks major Gulf travel hubs

 By Laura Sharman, CNN

-(CNN) — Passengers rushed to evacuate one of the world’s busiest airports on Sunday after a reported Iranian strike, as Tehran hit out at travel hubs in US-friendly Gulf states.
+(CNN) — Passengers rushed to evacuate one of the world’s busiest airports on Sunday after a reported Iranian strike, as Tehran targeted travel hubs in US-friendly Gulf states typically regarded as safe, luxury destinations.

-Dramatic footage shows people fleeing a smoke-filled passageway at Dubai International Airport, where officials confirmed four staff had been injured.
+Dramatic footage shows people fleeing a smoke-filled passageway strewn with furniture and debris at Dubai International Airport, where officials confirmed four staff had been injured.

-Airport officials did not say what sparked the evacuation.
-But aviation sources told the Reuters news agency that an overnight Iranian attack damaged one of the terminals at the airport.
+Hours later, an explosion near the airport sent a thick plume of black smoke into the air – part of a fresh wave of Iranian strikes across the Middle East on Sunday following the death of Iran’s supreme leader in US-Israeli strikes.

+The weekend attacks have caused travel chaos worldwide as airlines cancel flights through key Middle Eastern hubs that have become the target of Iranian retaliation for hosting US military bases.

-Dubai, in the United Arab Emirates, is the biggest tourism and trade hub in the Middle East.
-Its airport is one of the world’s busiest, serving as a home base for Emirates, a leading international airline.
+Dubai is the biggest tourism and trade hub in the Middle East.
+Its airport is one of the world’s busiest, serving as a home base for Emirates.

+The leading international airline has temporarily suspended all flights to and from Dubai until 3 p.m. local time on Monday.

 UAE airports have established themselves as key nodes for connecting flights all over the world.
 Last year, Dubai and Abu Dhabi’s hubs handled a combined 127.7 million passengers, according to official figures.